 Fashion or function?

 Definitely both!
-The great thing about satchels is that they are generally hugely practical – what could be better than a great looking bag that is on trend and yet doesn’t require a serious compromise in terms of usability?
+The great thing about satchels is that they are generally hugely practical – what could be better than a great looking bag that is on-trend and yet doesn’t require a serious compromise in terms of usability?
+From cute little micro satchels to man-size messengers, the satchel comes in all sizes, so there is definitely something for everyone.

 A passing fad or in for the long haul?